 * A couple months after learning I had passed my Board recertification exam, the Board informed me that the rules were changing and I had taken the test unnecessarily.
 I would now get to enroll in the alternate system, dubbed MOCA 2.0.
 Thank you, Board, for confirming I am making the right choice to retire early!

-18 months after I experienced Inception, I have my own 4-month old website, the pages of which are viewed about 1,000 times a day and growing.
+18 months after I experienced Inception, I had my own website, the pages of which are viewed at least 5,000 times a day and growing.
 Early retirement is clearly in my future.
 The more I read and write about it, the more concrete The Idea becomes.

 Have you experienced Inception?
 What was The Idea that took hold for you?